alexpdp7/alexpdp7/misc/migadu.md

 imapsync --user1 xxx@gmail.com -passfile1 gmailpass --user2 a@a.com --host2 imap.a.com --passfile2 pass --gmail1
 ```

+To move mail, add `--delete1`.
+But this seems to make `imapsync` much slower!

 ### Preventing issues with multiple tags

 An email message can have multiple "tags" in Gmail that correspond to IMAP folders.